Tuition, Finances & Fees

 For 8th grade students only.

-The ICS Extended Care program is available to all ICS students in grades Pre-K to 8th.
+The ICS Extended Care program is available to all ICS students in grades Pre-K to 8th as space allows.
 Additional details can be found on the Extended Day page of our website, under Student Life.

 Payment with New Student Registration and Current Student Re-enrollment

 Accepted and re-enrolling students must secure and confirm their placement by submitting a non-refundable, non-transferable $400 enrollment deposit and completing all required online enrollment forms.
 This payment is credited against the balance due for tuition and fees.

 All families are required to create an account with FACTS to manage their tuition payments at the time of contract signing.
 Tuition payments begin in June or July depending upon the payment plan chosen by the family.

 Financial Aid and Grants